+++ Due to the ongoing pandemic, the Max Planck Junior Scholar Program will unfortunately not be offered in summer 2021

 Our program includes a summer internship in a host laboratory (minimum of two weeks), in 2020, including the period of July 6 - July 17th which can be followed by weekly visits to the lab (1-2 hours each) during the new school year.
 During this time the scholar will work together with a mentor (either a research assistant, graduate student or a postdoctoral fellow) on a scientific project which can be presented during a lab meeting or as a report.
 More information can be found in this flyer.

-Starting with one student in 2012, we now had nineteen students at the Institute in the summer of 2017.
+Starting with one student in 2012, we now had sixteen students at the Institute in the summer of 2018.
 Anna Buskhrikidze and Maddie Dawson, two students from New York taking part in 2016, wrote us the following feedback: "Through out our past experience with science classes in New York public schools, there were limitations to most of our experiments.
 We signed up for this course not knowing what to expect, but with the help of our mentor, Robert Naumann, we were able to explore subjects in science that we never thought we would touch on.
 For example, observing a perfusion on a lizard, calcium staining, and in situ hybridization.
 The Max Planck Institute members was very welcoming and were very patient with us.
 They were kind enough to share their projects with us and in some cases allowed us to contribute.
 The Junior Scholar Program helped us gain a better perspective on our possible careers in the future and understand the field of science in a more detailed way."

-In 2014, four students from the Frankfurt International School made a short film about their scholarships.
+In 2014, four students from the Frankfurt International School made a short film about the program.

 Neural Systems and coding – Gilles Laurent (www.brain.mpg.de/research/laurent-department.html)